ils94/Encrypt_It/README.md

 # Encrypt It

-A simple Android application for secure text encryption and decryption using a hybrid RSA/AES encryption scheme.
+A simple Android application for secure text and file encryption and decryption using a hybrid RSA/AES encryption scheme.
 Encrypt It allows users to encrypt messages with a contact's public key so they can decrypt it with their private key, ensuring secure communication.

 ## Features